mel-edo/Metricly/README.md

 ### Alerting System

-- Color-coded status chips
+- not started

 ## Current Development Tasks

 ### UI Improvements

-- Fix light mode theme and styling
-- Fix sidebar collapse/expand lag
+- Fix sidebar collapse/expand lag - tricky
-- Add tooltips to disk mounts in system tab to show full path
-- Improve container card layout for better visibility
-- Make the background of the login page more dynamic and cool
+- Make the background of the login page more dynamic and cool - tricky
+- Fix light mode theme and styling (proper light mode integration) - tricky

 ### Data Integration

-- Remove bogus data from servers section
 - Fix the add server popup functionality
 - Make container actions work properly
 - Fetch actual metrics for the network tab
+- figure out the actual logic behind container's healthy status
+- Add detailed container view when clicking from dashboard, maybe route to container tab in sidebar
 - Define and implement the connections tab functionality
-- Implement container health indicators and progress bars for resource utilization
-- Add detailed container view when clicking from dashboard
+- make the options work for each server in the servers section

 ### Backend Integration

-- Complete reconnection of redesigned frontend to backend
-- Implement proper error handling for API requests
-- Add real-time updates for metrics
-- Implement alerts system with configurable thresholds
 - Create settings page with username and password change functionality
+- Implement proper error handling for API requests (to which end is this required)
+- Implement alerts system with configurable thresholds (check on how to alert the user)
+- Add real-time updates for metrics (should be done)
+- Complete reconnection of redesigned frontend to backend (check what is left to do in here)

 ## Planned Features